mgifford/EHRCON25-Barcelona/README.md

 ---

 ## Note on travel times
-Travel times from the RAI are ballpark and can change with routes or time of day.
+Travel times from the Centre de Cultura Contemporània de Barcelona are ballpark and can change with routes or time of day.
-Check day-of in Google Maps or [9292](https://9292.nl/en) for the most accurate directions.
+Check day-of in Google Maps for the most accurate directions.

 ---

 ## How to Contribute

-Have a spot or two you want to recommend to folks visiting for OSS Europe?
+Have a spot or two you want to recommend to folks visiting for EHRCON25?
 Please add it!

 1. Fork this repo.
 2. Create a new file in the `places/` directory.
 Use a short, lowercase, hyphenated name (e.g. `my-favorite-spot.md`).